Cellular Text Messaging of Limited ePHI with Research Participants

 Restrict ePHI Sent and Received

-Always limit ePHI is to the minimum necessary and consider the privacy of research participants when developing message contents.
+Always limit ePHI to the minimum necessary and consider the privacy of research participants when developing message contents.

 - Avoid sending private University data in messages.